James Hetfield biography

 Guitarist and singer James Hetfield, born on August 3, 1963, in Downey, California, formed the heavy metal group Metallica with drummer Lars Ulrich.
 The band with underground roots became a multi-platinum act known for albums like Ride the Lightning, Metallica, Load and St. Anger as well as singles like "Fuel" and "Turn the Page."
 By 2013, Hetfield and the band had won eight Grammy Awards.

 Hetfield found a kindred heavy metal spirit in drummer Lars Ulrich, who had placed an ad in the newspaper looking for someone to jam with.
-Along with bassist Cliff Burton and guitarist Dave Mustaine (who was later replaced by Kirk Hammett), the two formed the straightforward heavy metal band Metallica in 1982.
+Along with bassist Cliff Burton and guitarist Dave Mustaine, the two formed the straightforward heavy metal band Metallica in 1982.

 The Making of Metallica

-Metallica released St. Anger in 2003, about the same time Hetfield entered rehab for drug and alcohol abuse.
+With Hetfield and Ulrich at the forefront, tension began to rise yet again between the band members.
+Newsted decided to leave the band in 2001 after having felt stifled creatively by the two Metallica creators.
+Two years later, the band released St. Anger, about the same time Hetfield entered rehab for drug and alcohol abuse.
 The following year, Some Kind of Monster, a documentary film about the making of the album and the relationships among the band members, was released.

 James Hetfield married his wife, Francesca, in 1997.
 They have three children together and live in Belvedere, California.